-Archipelago.
+At Anchor.
 BEFORE SAILING OFF

 Mediterranean periplus – voyages in time and space, around and beyond the sea of civilizations: we follow the movements of peoples, goods, ideas and cultural patterns in our historical space, underlying that exchange has been

 (Description of the program in the media)

 Finally, no target was reached… No need to say this voyage was anything but cloudless.
-Apart from the demand itself, supposedly “untimely”, and the various obstacles on the way, I felt uncomfortable as I was obliged to write about – i.e. to describe – Mediterranean civilizations, mainly music cultures, and their mutual exchange and interaction, without having the possibility to refer to actual sound recordings, in order to prove my case.
+Apart from the demand itself, allegedly “untimely”, and the various obstacles on the way, I felt uncomfortable as I was obliged to write about – i.e. to describe – Mediterranean civilizations, mainly music cultures, and their mutual exchange and interaction, without having the possibility to refer to actual sound recordings in order to prove my case.

-When, at last, the boat of the Mediterranean Periplus was launched in the radio waves of the Cultural Radio of the Hellenic Radio-Television in Thessalonica (9.58 fm) in 1998, I was delighted: The much-troubled “Cultural Capital” was already a thing of the past and, moreover, I was able to submit to public judgment the music that fascinated me for so long, though I never thought it would attract a wider audience.
-Fortunately, I was wrong…
+When, at last, in 1998, the boat of the Mediterranean Periplus was launched on the airwaves of the Cultural Radio (9.58 fm) of the Hellenic Radio-Television (ERT) in Thessaloniki, I was delighted: The much-troubled Cultural Capital was already a thing of the past and, moreover, I was able to submit to public judgment the music that fascinated me for so long, even though I had never thought it would attract a wider audience.
+So good, I was wrong!

 A REMODELING of all those Chronicles in writing is something completely different from the actual radio program, because discussing music, on the one hand, is almost always less impressive than listening to music: the description of a miracle, even the most eloquent, bears no comparison to the miracle itself…